microsoft/Yams/README.md

 [![Join the chat at https://gitter.im/Microsoft/Yams](https://badges.gitter.im/Microsoft/Yams.svg)](https://gitter.im/Microsoft/Yams?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-**YAMS** (Yet Another Microservices Solution) is a library that can be used to deploy and host microservices in Azure.
+**YAMS** (Yet Another Microservices Solution) is a library that can be used to deploy and host microservices on premises, in Azure, or on other cloud service platforms.
 It offers the following features:
-* **Quick deployments** of Azure services (~1minute).
+* **Quick deployments** of microservices to any target environment (~1 minute deployments to Azure).
-* **Sharing infrastructure** (multiple microservices can be deployed to the same cloud service).
+* **Sharing infrastructure** (multiple microservices can be deployed to the same on premises or cloud service).
+* **Scaling microservices independently**.
 * **Versioning** of microservices, quick **updates**, **reverts**, etc.
-* Support for **Azure Upgrade Domains** to minimize (and potentially eliminate) application downtime during updates.
+* Support for **Upgrade Domains** to minimize (and potentially eliminate) application downtime during updates, including first-class support for **Azure Upgrade Domains**.
 * Microservices can be developed in **any programming language** and deployed with YAMS (as long as your service can be started with an exe).

+YAMS has first-class support for deploying applications from Azure **blob storage**, but with its pluggable storage architecture, other providers such as SQL Server or file storage can be created and plugged in as well.

-YAMS relies on Azure **blob storage** to deploy applications.
-To deploy an application to a YAMS cluster, simply drop the binaries of the application in blob storage.
-The binaries are then picked-up by YAMS, deployed to all VMs in the cluster and then launched.
+To deploy an application to a YAMS cluster, simply drop the binaries of the application into YAMS deployment storage.
+The binaries are then picked-up by YAMS, deployed to all VMs in the cluster, and then launched.

 Please read the documentation below for more information.